The Velociraptor CLI

 Velociraptor’s CLI commands generally consist of a command and optionally a subcommand, using a subject-verb syntax.
 For example config show.

-There are global flags that can be used with any command, and also flags which are specific to each command and subcommand.
+There are global flags that can be used with any command, and also flags that are specific to each command and subcommand.

 How to get help for commands